 In order to secure an E2 work visa (English teaching visa), all teachers (excluding Canadians – explained below) must have two (2) documents authenticated with an Apostille: your original Criminal Record Check and the Notarized Copy of your Bachelor’s Degree Certificate.

 An Apostille is a type of international authentication for documents.
 Documents that are issued in one country (your home country) but need to be used in another country (such as South Korea) must be ‘authenticated’ or ‘legalized’ to verify authenticity.
-In short, it’s a unified approach to curve the use of fraudulent documents.
+In short, it’s a unified approach to curbing the use of fraudulent documents.

 The Apostille information on this page is applicable to the following nationalities: